front-end-intermediate/2-react-Intro/readme.md

 ## Removing Pirates

-We want the remove pirate control to be associated with each Pirate entry but our pirates state is located in the top level App component.
+We want a remove pirate function to be associated with each Pirate entry but our pirates' state is located in the top level App component.

 Add a stub function to `App`: